-Emma Goidel is the winner of the 2018 Barrymore Award/Independence Foundation Award for an Outstanding New Play/Musical for her play The Gap, and a current member of the Clubbed Thumb Emerging Writers Group, where she is mentored by Sheila Callaghan.
-A Brooklyn-based writer and creative producer, Emma is dedicated to dark comedy and global stories from the queer margins of dominant culture.
+Emma Goidel is the winner of the 2018 Barrymore Award/Independence Foundation Award for an Outstanding New Play/Musical, and a member of the Clubbed Thumb Emerging Writers Group and the 2019/2020 Orchard Project Greenhouse Lab.
+A New York-based writer and creative producer, her work focuses on darkly funny stories from the queer margins of dominant culture.

-Emma moved to Brooklyn in 2017 after five years in Philadelphia writing and producing new theater, and developing resources, audience, and community for local playwrights.
-In Philly, she co-founded the critically acclaimed producing playwrights collective Orbiter 3 ("the most exciting development in Philadelphia Theatre since the opening of FringeArts," Philadelphia Magazine, 2014), through which she presented the world premiere of new works by James Ijames, Emily Acker, Douglas Williams, Mary Tuomanen, Sam Henderson, and L M Feldman.
-In 2017, Orbiter 3 became the youngest company ever to win a Barrymore Award for Excellence in Theatre, after receiving twelve nominations--including seven for its 2015 production of Emma's play A Knee That Can Bend.
+Emma moved to New York in 2017 after five years in Philadelphia, where she co-founded the producing playwrights collective Orbiter 3 ("the most exciting development in Philadelphia Theatre since the opening of FringeArts," Philadelphia Magazine, 2014).
+Orbiter 3 premiered new works by James Ijames, Emma (A Knee That Can Bend), Emily Acker, Douglas Williams, Mary Tuomanen, Sam Henderson, and L M Feldman to critical acclaim.
+In 2017, Orbiter 3 became the youngest company ever to win a Barrymore Award for Excellence in Theatre, after receiving twelve nominations.

 She is also a member of the Kilroys, an artist collective combatting bias against women, trans*, and nonbinary playwrights by producing the annual Kilroys List.